 Don Mattingly tied a major league record with three sacrifice flies in a 9-4 win over the Texas Rangers on this day in 1986.

-I guess we can hope that someday it will serve as a poignant setup for a future episode of Yankeeography that righthander Phil Hughes was placed on the 15-day disabled list on May 3, 2007, two days after he threw a seven-inning no-hitter against Texas before injuring himself in his second big-league start.
-Righty reliever Chris Britton was recalled from AAA Scranton to replace Phil, then quickly returned as Mike Mussina came off the DL.
+It was hoped that someday righthander Phil Hughes‘s being placed on the 15-day disabled list on May 3, 2007, two days after he threw a seven-inning no-hitter against Texas would make for a nice episode of Yankeeography.
+Phil had injured himself in his second big-league start, a startling outing that unfortunately did not set a pattern much to be repeated.
+Righty reliever Chris Britton would be recalled from AAA Scranton to replace Phil, and then quickly returned as Mike Mussina came off the DL.
 Moose would beat Texas twice in the next week.
-Hughes, by the way, is a concern yet again after turning in stellar years in the pen in 2009 and as an 18-win starter in 2010, out early in 2011 with a dead arm.
+Hughes would turn in a stellar year in the pen in 2009 and then as an 18-win starter in 2010, but would not experience much success thereafter.

 Yankee Stadium was to be quite a coup for the Bronx, so much so that on May 3, 1922, Mayor Hylan closed streets to aid in getting the construction started.
 It was built right across the Harlem River from the Polo Grounds (located in Manhattan), and clearly (and purposefully) in sight of the older structure.

 On May 3, 2016, the Yankees signed free agent righthander Leo Jaime to a minor league contract.